US consumer inflation up 6.8% in past year, most since 1982 - NewsBreak

 The 6.8% jump in prices for the 12 months that ended in November was the largest year-over-year increase since a 7.1% surge for the year ending in June 1982.
 That spike occurred at a time when the Federal Reserve had driven up interest rates to double digits in its effort to stem runaway inflation triggered by the oil price shocks of the 1970s.

 The persistence of high inflation has surprised the Fed, whose chair, Jerome Powell, had for months characterized inflation as only “transitory,” a short-term consequence of bottlenecked supply chains.
-Two weeks ago, though, Powell signaled a shift, implicitly acknowledging that high inflation has endured longer than he expected.
-He suggested that the Fed will likely act more quickly to phase out its ultra-low-rate policies than it had previously planned.
+Two weeks ago, though, , implicitly acknowledging that high inflation has endured longer than he expected.
+He suggested that the Fed will likely act more quickly to phase out its ultra-low- rate policies than it had previously planned.

-Doing so would put the Fed on a path to begin raising its key short-term interest rate as early as the first half of next year.
-That rate has been pegged at nearly zero since March 2020, when the coronavirus sent the economy into a deep recession.
-Borrowing rates would rise for some consumer and business loans.

-Financial markets, which had largely anticipated Friday’s inflation figures, took them in stride.
-Treasury yields were relatively steady, while stock prices rose modestly.
-Russell Price, chief economist at Ameriprise, said the market response suggests that investors have become accepting of the reality that the Fed will accelerate its pullback of the emergency economic aid it supplied after the pandemic.

 Driving much of the inflation last month were energy prices, particularly gasoline pump prices, which are up a dizzying 58.1% from a year ago.
-The costs of housing, food, vehicles, airline tickets, clothing and household furnishings were also big contributors to the November price surge.
+The costs of housing, food, new and used cars, airline tickets, clothing and household furnishings were also big contributors to the November price surge.

 Core inflation, which excludes volatile food and energy prices, rose 0.5% in November.
 Over the past 12 months, core prices are up 4.9%, the biggest such increase since 1991.